 Use a recruiting firm to create group activities

 Recruiting agencies have the expertise to help you create innovative group interview activities that will take your recruitment efforts to the next level.
-Many, such as Hunt Club, can manage the entire recruitment process for you.
+Hunt Club's Talent Advisors work with growth stage companies to go beyond recruitment, helping founders build organizational strategies, compensation plans, DEIB strategies, and more.